 Dates of Full Terms 4

-Disclaimer .
-4
+Disclaimer

 Course Details 5

 Useful Links 5

 Aims and Objectives 6

 1. Introduction 8

-2. Supervisors .
-8
+2. Supervisors 8

 3. Course Description: Master of Studies 9

 Aims, Objectives and Teaching Methods 9

-Structure of the MSt 9
+Structure of the MSt 10

 Examinations 10

-Timetable for the Proposal and Submission of Academic Work - MSt 10
+Timetable for the Proposal and Submission of Academic Work - MSt 11

-4. Course Description: Master of Philosophy 11
+4. Course Description: Master of Philosophy 12

-Aims, Objectives and Teaching Methods 11
+Aims, Objectives and Teaching Methods 12

-Structure of the MPhil 11
+Structure of the MPhil 12

-Examinations 12
+Examinations 13

-Timetable for the Proposal and Submission of Academic Work - MPhil 12
+Timetable for the Proposal and Submission of Academic Work - MPhil 13

-5. Pre-Submitted Essays and Dissertations 13
+5. Pre-Submitted Essays and Dissertations 15

-6. Prospectus of Options 15
+6. Prospectus of Options 16

-7. Guidelines and Conventions for the Presentation of Pre-submitted Essays and Dissertations for the MSt and MPhil .
-17
+7. Guidelines and Conventions for the Presentation of Pre-submitted Essays and Dissertations for the MSt and MPhil 19

-(a) Overall Presentation and Format .
-17
+(a) Overall Presentation and Format 19

-(b) Quotations of, and references to, ancient authors 18
+(b) Quotations of, and references to, ancient authors 19

-(c) Systems of bibliographical referencing .
-18
+(c) Systems of bibliographical referencing 20

-(d) Practical examples of the formats recommended in (b) and (c) 19
+(d) Practical examples of the formats recommended in (b) and (c) 20

-8. Plagiarism .
-20
+8. Plagiarism 21

-9. Classes and Seminars 20
+9. Classes and Seminars 21

-10 Lectures .
-20
+10. Lectures 22

-11. Graduate Forum 20 12.
-Financial Support 21 13.
-Progression to the DPhil programme from the MSt or MPhil 21 14.
-The Graduate Studies Committee 21 Annexe A. Faculty Guidelines on Plagiarism 22 Annexe B. Language Requirements for Ancient History 25 Annexe C. List of Graduate Forms and Deadlines 26
+11. Graduate Forum 22 12.
+Financial Support 22 13.
+Progression to the DPhil programme from the MSt or MPhil 23 14.
+The Graduate Studies Committee 23 Annexe A. Faculty Guidelines on Plagiarism 24 Annexe B. Language Requirements for Ancient History 27 Annexe C. List of Course Option Forms and Deadlines 28 Annexe D. Humanities Researcher Development and Training Programme 29 Annexe E. Equality and Diversity at Oxford 31 Annexe F. Graduate Forms 33